These longer worked examples combine several clutchcall commands into a realistic scenario.

 Session runs end to end encrypted

-The remote-desktop client’s signed key exchange and message framing ride unchanged on top of the QUIC byte pipe.
-The relay is untrusted: QUIC TLS only secures the hop to the PoP — confidentiality and peer auth stay in the client’s own crypto.
+QuickDesk’s signed key exchange and message framing ride unchanged on top of the QUIC byte pipe.
+The relay is untrusted.
+QUIC TLS only secures the hop to the PoP.
+Confidentiality and peer auth stay in QuickDesk’s own crypto.

-No extra CLI is needed for this path — the remote-desktop client speaks the tunnel wire protocol directly.
-The HTTP/TCP/P2P tunnels and the remote-desktop session all share one transport, one slug namespace, and one parked-stream model.
+QuickDesk speaks the tunnel wire protocol directly.
+This path needs no extra CLI.
+The HTTP/TCP/P2P tunnels and the QuickDesk session all share one transport, one slug namespace, and one parked-stream model.
+See the QuickDesk docs for clients and self-hosting.

 Recipe 4 — Self-hosted control plane + edge